 In which states can pharmacists prescribe birth control?

-Pharmacists in California, Colorado, Hawaii, Idaho, Maryland, Michigan, Montana, New Mexico, Oregon, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin are able to prescribe birth control and provide direct access to women -- thanks to state laws expanding access!
+Pharmacists in California, Colorado, Hawaii, Idaho, Maryland, Michigan, Minnesota, Montana, New Mexico, Oregon, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin are able to prescribe birth control and provide direct access to women -- thanks to state laws expanding access!
 It's also coming soon to New Hampshire, Washington D.C., and West Virginia.
 Yay for helpful policies!